svolpe/gs-manager/README.md

     * Will be configurable and will allow for distribution lists
   * Pulling of specific NWN docker versions and updating to latest
   * Selecting different docker images other than nwn
-  * Full Featurred Character editor
+  * Full Featured Character editor
 * Features considered but not yet planned
   * Revamp integrated file manager to be more modern
   * Support for managing other game servers